 As I try get up from the couch to get another beer, I find the urge to move things still remains, but maybe it was best it never came to full fruition.
 My shuffleboard philosophy may not have bulked me, but it has kept me from chasing pills of vicodin with off-brand vodka.
 Physical moderation throughout the years has kept me in good shape and pain-free.
 That would have never happened if I didn’t listen to my reed-thin composition and pursued an all-out attack.

-And as I begin my slow descent of becoming a tinier and flintier version of myself, I have started cutting back even more on manly feats that may land me in the emergency room.
+And as I begin my slow descent of becoming a tinier and flintier version of myself, I have started cutting back even more on manly feats that would land me in the emergency room.
 Now I am more than willing to say no to:

 - Sowing 40 acres with a plow and a mule